Kent Online Safety (e-Safety) Guidance for Education Settings

 Education settings should also visit EiS for technical guidance for managing a school filtering policy which allows an elected member of school staff to block and allow websites.

 Safer Practice with Technology

-Approved by KSCB, this document provides guidance on appropriate and safer behaviours with technology for any adults working with children or young people.
+This KSCB document provides guidance on appropriate and safer behaviours with technology for professionals working with children or young people.
 It is intended to stimulate discussion within establishments to consider potential situations that may occur and to make sure all staff (whether voluntary or paid) are aware of safe, appropriate and professional behaviour.
 This will include online professional boundaries and maintaining professional relationships with children, young people and families.

 The workbook and poster have been developed to support professionals in exploring online safety concerns with children, young people and their families in both formal and informal settings.
 The resources can be used by a variety of staff and it is recommended that professionals use the materials as a starting point and differentiate them according to the needs and ability of the audiences they will be used with.

 Please note this document was published in 2012 so some content will be out of date.